POLICE are to swoop on motorists in a two-week blitz to cut deaths and serious injuries on the roads in Lyme Regis and west Dorset.

 “Drivers really have no excuse now.”

-Police say that if anyone suspects someone is going to drive under the influence of alcohol or drugs, they should dial 999 immediately and report the details to the police so that we can intercept that vehicle.
+Police say that if anyone suspects someone is going to drive under the influence of alcohol or drugs, they should dial 999 immediately and report the details to the police so that we can intercept

 With other information about regular drink or drug driver or traffic offenders, call the non-emergency number 101.